-Any child may benefit from early help, but all members of staff should be particularly alert to the potential need for early help for a child who:
+Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who (updated from KCSiE 2024):

-is disabled or has certain health conditions and has specific additional needs; has special educational needs (whether or not they have a statutory Education, Health and Care Plan); has a mental health need; is a young carer; is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organized crime groups or county lines; is frequently missing/goes missing from care or from home; is at risk of modern slavery, trafficking, sexual or criminal exploitation; is at risk of being radicalized or exploited; has a family member in prison, or is affected by parental offending; is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; is misusing drugs or alcohol themselves; has returned home to their family from care; is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; is a privately fostered child; and is persistently absent from education, including persistent absences for part of the college day.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines

+• is frequently missing/goes missing from education, home or care,

+• has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.

+- is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending

+• is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse

+- is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child.

-The College will work together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children 2018 and local Early Help guidance, to any child who needs it.
+The College will work together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children and local Early Help guidance, to any child who needs it.